He in Racist Fire: Critical reviews

 Gavin Edwards of The New York Times wrote, "After watching half a season of Vinyl, it's time to ask: Where's this show headed?
 Although HBO has already renewed the series for a second season, it's more inconsistent than George Harrison's solo career.
 On the upside, it's got energy, lavish production values, and a talented cast playing a colorful collection of music-business misfits.
 But underneath that shiny surface, it doesn't have much to say — either about 1973 or about 2016.
 After the pilot, directed by Martin Scorsese, set off its fireworks, the show has settled into a predictable weekly groove where Richie Finestra careens around making a mess and everyone around him tries to pick up the pieces."
 Dan Martin of The Guardian wrote, "At its best, Vinyl is more lovably trashy than most HBO fare.
 It's a high-end soap; Dallas with better production values, so everybody needs to be doing the nasty with somebody.
 That's why most of the jerks at American Century are so hard to relate to.
 We'll be seeing more of Andrea – hopefully to bully Jamie, CeCe and Heather into putting a bit more purchase into overthrowing those morons."

 Tony Sokol of Den of Geek gave the episode a 4 star rating out of 5 and wrote, "Richie Finestra might be the most self-destructive character on TV right now.
 I've been waiting for HBO to find a show worthy of a true Manson Lamps character and here we have the original, David Proval, as Richie's father.
-A man who's drinking got him kicked out of a prime seat in Artie Shaw's band.
+A man wh [sic] drinking got him kicked out of a prime seat in Artie Shaw's band.
 The jazz musician is obviously enjoying all the pain and suffering at American Century Records.
 But it wasn't as much fun as the bootleg tape that the cops were listening to in between bumps."
 Robert Ham of Paste wrote, "We get a taste of the post-Transformer Lou Reed experience via a decently-mimed performance of 'White Light/White Heat,' and an interesting look at the compromises that bands sometimes make to succeed, with the Nasty Bitz's leader agreeing to kick his friend and lead guitarist out of the fold.
 Surrounding that?
 Plenty of unhinged stupidity, mealy-mouthed dialogue, and all kinds of ridiculousness."